mzwallace/derecho/README.md

 ## Roadmap

+1. Chef solo or Chef server?
+Or both???
 1. Easy configuration using derecho config <b><i>In Progress</i></b>
 2. Ability to add / remove servers to / from load balancers
 3. Ability to create servers like with chef's knife rackspace command.